25

 Public saunas in Helsinki

-Helsinki is home to many public saunas, some of which are completely free to use and some of which are available with a fee.
-One standout is Sompasauna, located in Mustikkamaa near the Korkeasaari Zoo – a laid-back, urban spot run by volunteers.
+Helsinki is home to many public saunas, some of which are completely free to use and some of which are available for a fee.
+One standout is Sompasauna, located in Mustikkamaa, near Korkeasaari Zoo – a laid-back, urban spot run by volunteers.
 It’s a bohemian, come-as-you-are kind of place where everyone is welcome to enjoy the true spirit of Finnish sauna culture.
-Please note that there are no showers or changing rooms here.
+Please note that this sauna does not offer showers or changing rooms.

-Other options to check are for example the Kulttuurisauna, a tranquil sauna location not far from Hakaniemi, and the Kotiharjun sauna, a traditional neighborhood sauna that has been service sine the 1920’s.
+Other options to check include, for example, the Kulttuurisauna, a tranquil sauna location not far from Hakaniemi, and the Kotiharjun sauna, a traditional neighborhood sauna that has been in service since the 1920s.
 Both of these locations have staff to help you with any questions you might have.

 Sauna etiquette & guidelines: How to use a sauna in Finland